2022 Massachusetts Solar Incentives, Tax Credits, Rebates (And More)

 While Massachusetts is going out of its way to offer tax incentives and rebates to potential solar customers, these projects are eligible for the relevant federal solar tax credit as well.
 In fact, the federal solar investment tax credit (ITC) is the most commonly utilized tax credit for new solar projects and has been for a number of years.
 This tax credit is only available for those who buy their solar PV system outright (this can be in the form of either a solar loan or a cash purchase).

-For eligible customers and solar systems, the ITC allows 26% of the cost of solar systems to be claimed as a credit against federal tax returns, provided those systems are operational before December 31, 2022.
-For systems placed into service in 2023, the tax credit is 22% of the total system cost.
-As the code is currently written, there is no ITC for solar systems installed after 2023, though clean energy advocates and pro-solar politicians are seeking to extend the federal solar tax credit in the future.
+For eligible customers and solar systems, the ITC allows 30% of the cost of solar systems to be claimed as a credit against federal tax returns, provided those systems are operational before December 31, 2032.
+For systems placed into service in 2033, the tax credit is 26% of the total system cost.
+In 2034, the tax credit will be worth 22% of the total system cost, and the credit will be phased out in 2035.

 FAQ: Massachusetts Solar Incentives